olyutorskii/GhMvnLibTmpl/README.md

 * GhMvnLibTmpl runtime does not depend on any other library at all.
-Just compile Java sources under `src/main/java/` if you don't use Maven nor JUnit.
+Just compile Java sources under `src/main/java/` if you don't use Maven nor JUnit nor resource-access.

 ## License ##